abhikenobi/Pystars-Project-1/README.md

 ### Methodology
 ---
-This housing sales data was provided through a group member's `personal API` used for their work in real life.
+This housing sales data was provided through a group member's `Personal API` used for their work in real life.
 We had to settle on just 2021 due to time constraints and to prevent server crashes when trying to consolodate the data at once due to the vast size.
 It was then filtered through the `Google Geocoding API` where the address was used to extrapolate the longitude and latitude for each property.
-Afterwards, the long,lat values were used to parse the `Walk Score API` and the `School Digger API` to extract for each home:
+Afterwards, the long,lat values were used to parse the `Walk Score API` and the `School Digger API`, and cross-examine the `Pikes Peak Regional Building's Solar Panel Licensing Data` to extract for each home:
 - Walk Score
 - Nearest High School
 - High School Ranking